hafiihzafarhana/TecTor/readme.md

 - Clean and modular codebase (split into reusable detectors)

-- Uses Chrome Manifest V3 and service_worker background scripts
+- Uses Web App Manifest V3 and service_worker background scripts

 - Fully open-source and easy to customize